Adwaithpv/Handsign-CNN/README.md

 - Sign language illustration is created by [Pelin Kahraman](https://thenounproject.com/pelodrome/)

-If you want to learn more about Tensorflow JS and custom gesture handpose, please kindly check these amazing videos

 - [Machine Learning with TensorFlow in JavaScript](https://www.youtube.com/watch?v=WIHZ7kjJ35o) - by [Jason Lengstorf](https://github.com/jlengstorf) and [Jason Mayes](https://github.com/jasonmayes)